 One could argue that the last five episodes of Mobile Suit Zeta Gundam serve as one of these for Big BadPaptimus Scirocco and the Titans as a whole.
 Outlawed by the Earth Federation, and hunted by the AEUG, with their leadership in tatters, and their superweapons totalled, the Titans ally themselves with Haman Khan (The Big Bad of the next installment, Gundam ZZ, who is planning to use and then discard the Titans) and throw themselves into one last battle with the pursuing AEUG.
 There is no question in the viewers or the characters' minds at this point that, no matter the outcome of the battle, Scirocco and his followers are going down, whether at the hands of their enemies or their allies.
 The only question remaining is how many heroes are going down with them?
 Thanks to Yazan Gable the answer is "most of them."

-One Piece does it relatively scarcely, since thwarting the Big Bad's plan typically has Luffy pummeling them enough to kill a normal person.
-The first Big Bad that actually does it is Gekko Moria of the Shichibukai (Seven Warlords of the Sea); Luffy and his crew have wrecked his base and have just defeated his most powerful monster, and he himself is rather the worse for wear.
+One Piece does it relatively scarcely, since thwarting the Big Bad's plan typically has Luffy pummeling them enough to kill a normal person…ten or a hundred times over.
+The first Big Bad that actually does it is Gekko Moria of the Seven Warlords of the Sea (Shichibukai in Japanese); Luffy and his crew have wrecked his base and have just defeated his most powerful monster, and he himself is rather the worse for wear.
 So, in order to avenge himself upon them, he assimilates the 1,000 shadows he has on the island into his own body, absorbing all of their power and growing into a giant monster.
 Even in spite of the reduction in speed it gives him, and the fact that it's hard for even him to control that many shadows, it's still an effective One-Winged Angel form considering that the Straw Hats were on the brink of exhaustion.

 It's scarce in canon thus far, but there's a non-canon example at the start of the Grand Line saga with Dragon-in-Chief Eric, user of the Kama Kama no Mi (Sickle-Sickle Fruit).
 He sought out Millennial Dragons in order to obtain dragonite, a substance made from their bones which created the elixir of immortality.
 When the Straw Hats find the dragons' nest, Eric is ready to reap his rewards, but Luffy ends his hopes by sending him flying as a Twinkle In The Sky.
 Later, as the pirates are climbing Reverse Mountain, Eric confronts them, having stowed away, and announces his intent to reap Luffy's bounty as compensation for what he had done.
 Subverted, however, in that before he can fight, Nami pulls a Look Behind You and then knocks him overboard.